How to paint over a tile or linoleum floor

 Q. Do you have to sand first?

-A. I have read some reviews that mentioned this as a necessary step, and that may be the case with regular paint, but not with the product I used.
-My client’s painted over their porcelain tile (which they of course couldn’t sand), and had no issue with adhering.
+A. Sanding will help the product adhere better however my client’s painted over their porcelain tile (which they of course couldn’t sand), and had no issue with adhering.

 Q. How much did the paint cost to cover your floor?